kayg04/kayg.org/content/Updates/Time Flies By.md

 ![[raycast-auto-quit.png]]
 ### Take Smaller Steps

-Let changes sink it, enough for them to give you a feeling that you are utilising your time better than you were.
+Let changes sink in, enough for them to give you a feeling that you are utilising your time better than you were.
+Then make the next change.

 For example, recently I have started using this app called [OneSec](https://one-sec.app) (came across it because of an [Ali Abdaal short](https://www.youtube.com/shorts/XWgaOtLFQCM?feature=share)) which lets you configure simple shortcuts on iOS to block any offending apps.
 When you try to open the offending app, iOS redirects you to onesec which then displays a seemingly long flow transition, which is enough for me to get bored and quit the app.
 Since most of my attempts of opening social apps are tied to habit - waiting for a process to finish, resting between sets at the gym, waiting for food to arrive, commute, etc

 ![OneSec](https://photos.kayg.org/api/assets/256ce5ef-5b3d-4983-b81c-b3744e233945/video/playback?key=9QbB6-o5H6dhw73hS0O13LPMj6lloa-wwAWNbtvD4dAFBRqxGQxq-2qeGddLRPkz1Io)

+However, I do not yet use it to block messaging apps where I also spend a small but considerable time on.
+By making a change small enough to disrupt some of my offending actions while allowing a few others to exist, gives my brain time to adjust and equate the disruption to normalcy.

 It's been two weeks, and I feel like I have been using my time doing way more important things.
 I get my own space to think more, I don't have to regurgitate as much futile information I absorb from the internet and then convince myself that it's important.
 I think way more - about where my time goes, what should I be doing next, where would I want my life to be in the next year, and I decided to do something about it - which brings me to tackling problem number 2 - **Finding a sense of purpose**.